Sharjeel50/lat-long/README.txt

 I made this technical test really easy to run and test;

-Firstly navigate to this main folder via command prompt and run the application by entering "flask run", this will run the project which will show a localhost end point which you can copy and paste to your browser.
+Firstly navigate to "Tails" folder via command prompt and run the application by entering "flask run", this will run the project which will show a localhost end point which you can copy and paste to your browser.

 With the end point copied into the URL section of the browser you should see a table and a form pop up which is where the main application lies,